ABOUT THE AUTHOR

 While in college, Tim began working as a ranger at Sebago Lake State Park for the State Parks and Recreation Commission.
 After Sebago, he continued his employment with the Department of Conservation with assignments as a manager of Aroostook and Cobscook Bay State Parks as well as a regional supervisor of the Allagash Region; which included the Allagash Wilderness Waterway and the Penobscot River Corridor.
 Tim was supervisor of the Allagash Wilderness Waterway for eighteen years.

 In 1999, Tim retired from the Department after a 32-year career.
 Tim currently resides in Millinocket, and worked for five years in the Millinocket School System.
-Through his and Frank Manzo’s “New England Reads” project, by June 2022 Tim with his wife Susan had presented 312 programs to over 6,100 students in Maine and N.H.
-In addition the Allagash Tails team has donated over 1600 books to 135 schools in Maine, N.H. and MA.
+Through his and Frank Manzo’s “New England Reads” project, by June 2022 Tim with his wife Susan had presented 312 programs to over 10,468 students in Maine and N.H.
+In addition the Allagash Tails team has donated 2,232 books to 213 schools in Maine, N.H. and MA.

-Tim, with the support of his wife Susan and Golden Retriever Sandi, they have self-published (7) books that range from children to adult.
+Tim, with the support of his wife Susan and Golden Retriever Sandi, they have self-published (11) books that range from children to adult.
 In addition they presents programs throughout New England to encourage literacy and discovery of New England’s spectacular world.
 When he and Susan aren’t writing or touring; the family enjoys raising Golden Retrievers, and sharing personal stories about the Maine woods.
 Check out Tim's stories in his monthly column in the popular New England newspaper The Maine Sportsman at www.mainesportsman.com

 For more information see the Allagash Tails Facebook page for additional pictures, and activities and to find out ‘what’s new.’

 A full listing of where Tim will be appearing may be found under the events link on this website.